poland citizenshipDual citizenship is a legal status that allows a person to be a citizen in two or more different countries.

 By investment

-investment optionsImmigrant investor programs have paved the way for those without birthright claims, familial ties, or non-permanent residents without years of residency in other countries to gain dual nationality by investing in a country’s economy.
+investment optionsImmigrant investor programs have paved the way for those without birthright claims, familial ties, or non-permanent residents without years of residency in other countries to gain legal dual nationality by investing in a country’s economy.

 For example, countries like Dominica, Vanuatu, and Portugal are popular options for citizenship by investment, offering dual citizenship without requiring a visit to the country.
-Dominica provides citizenship within three months with a minimum investment of $200,000
+Dominica provides citizenship within three months with a minimum investment of $200,000.

-Vanuatu’s program requires a $130,000 contribution for a single applicant or $150,000 for a couple and comes with tax advantages such as no income or inheritance tax.
+The Vanuatu Citizenship by Investment program requires a $130,000 contribution for a single applicant or $150,000 for a couple and comes with tax advantages such as no income or inheritance tax.
 Portugal’s Golden Visa program allows investors to gain residency and, after five years, apply for citizenship without renouncing their original nationality.

 Advantages of Dual Citizenship